 Plan your visit

-If you’re planning a visit and are aged under fourteen you must bring an adult with you.
+If you’re planning a visit and are aged under sixteen you must bring an adult with you.
 If your children are under twelve then you must accompany them at all times during your visit – this keeps everyone happy!

 We rarely refuse admission to anyone but if we do it’s for the health, safety, happiness and enjoyment of our visitors and our staff.